Fraunhofer-IMS/airisc_core_complex/doc/AIRI5C_UserGuide_en.rst

 The following revisions of the RISC-V specification is implemented in the current version:

 *   Unprivileged ISA spec v.
 20191213
 *   Privileged ISA spec v.
-20190608
+20211203
 *   External Debug spec v.
-0.13.0
+0.13.2

 AIRISC architecture overview
 ----------------------------
-The AIRISC core implements the RISC-V specification in form of a 32 bit harvard architecture with a five-stage pipeline and separate AHB lite interfaces for the instruction and and data busses.
-Base ISA is RV32I.
-Extensions to the ISA can be added via a coprocessor interface (PCPI).
+The AIRISC core implements the RISC-V ISA as a 32 bit harvard architecture with a five-stage pipeline.
+There are two AHB lite system interfaces for instruction and data access.
+The base ISA is RV32I.
+Extensions to the ISA can be added via a coprocessor interface (PCPI and RVX are supported).
 The AIRISC Core Complex comprises a hardware multiplier / divider unit (MUL/DIV) as well as compressed instructions (RV32IMC) as standard extensions.

-Additional peripherals included in the AIRISC Core Complex are a MTIME compatible timer, a UART and a JTAG debug transport module according to the external debug support specification.
+Several standard peripherals are included in the AIRISC Core Complex: an MTIME compatible timer, a UART, an SPI master device, an ICAP dynamic reconfiguration port (on FPGAs) and a JTAG based debug transport module.

+Additional ISA extenstion modules are available under a comercial license from `Fraunhofer IMS <http://www.ims.fraunhofer.de>`_ and will be relased under Solderpad license after a comercial-only period.
+Currently available extensions are:

+* F - single precision floating point
+* P - SIMD extension
+* eAI - embedded AI package including hardware accelerators and software libraries

 Memory map
 ==========